moorepants/mae223/content/pages/syllabus.rst

 Prerequites
 -----------

-The only required prerequisite is Engineering 102 or a similar course in introductory dynamics.
-You should also be proficient at at least one scientific programming language.
+The only required prerequisite is ENG 102 or a similar course in introductory dynamics.
+You should also be proficient with at least one scientific programming language.
 We will be using Python in class.

 Instructor